Skip to content

 Deposit Systems – Standard EN 1143-2

-The European standard EN 1143-2 has been specifically developed for deposit safes and night safes.
-It defines the requirements, classification and test methods for burglary resistance, but also tests the deposit system itself.
-An essential aspect is that deposited items or valuables cannot be reached or retrieved through the deposit system or deposit opening.
+The standard describes the requirements, classification and test methods for resistance to burglary, but it also tests the deposit mechanism.
+An important aspect is that deposited goods or valuables cannot be retrieved or accessed again through the deposit opening.

 How Are Safes and Vaults Tested and Certified?